STE4LPH/SHOULXING/README.md

 I am delighted to read them in the matter box

-If you like it, you can leave a star in the repository, so I can see your interest and upload more articles.
+If you like it, you can leave a star in the repository, so I can see your interest and upload more updates and more features